gboxo/gboxo.github.io/about.markdown

   <h4 class="no_toc">Current Research</h4>
   I am currently focused on <strong>evaluating the capabilities of frontier models for autonomous protein design</strong>.
 </div>

-I have contributed to both **AI Safety** and **Computational Biology**, with past work including interpretability research applied to safety and protein engineering.

 ## Education